evanjmg/Egrocery/ajax_how_to.md

-FILES THAT CONNECTED OR HAVE AJAX:
+FILES THAT CONNECT TO OR HAVE AJAX:

 PUBLIC -> JS: ajax.js
 This is where I wrote all my ajax.
 I included the script in the top layouts.ejs file